MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 - Windows 11

 > [!NOTE]
-> Microsoft Edge support on CPUs without SSE3 will be out of support in Edge version 126.
-Versions of Microsoft Edge on unsupported hardware might stop receiving Edge updates.
+> After version 126, Microsoft Edge will stop supporting CPUs that lack SSE3.
+Devices with these CPUs will not receive any more updates.

 ### Windows Server